LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/intents.md

 ### What's an intent?

+An intent is a consumer request for an action or information from a brand.
+These consumer requests can be grouped under named categories that we call intents.
+Some examples of common intents are:

+* check my order status - “What is the status of my lawn mower order?”
+* request product price - “How much does the iPhone 11 cost?”
+* make a payment - “Can I make a payment today for the total amount?”
+* request a refund - “Hey are you able to give me a refund for this flight that  was cancelled?”
+* reset my password - “I forgot my password and I need to reset it.”

+Note that each intent is framed as a request.
+This is important, as an intent should always be a type of consumer request or question.
+Specifying the consumer request makes the intent actionable and potentially automatable.
+Subjects by themselves are not intents.
+Examples of subjects that consumers may discuss are product names, service plan names, bills, service and product orders, locations and dates.

+#### Intent versus non-intent example

+Instead of creating an intent named “my order,” consider instead looking for the  most common consumer request associated with the subject “my order,” i.e., “check my order status.”
+This intent could include any consumer request asking to  track their order or see whether their order has been processed.

+#### Why use intents?

 Intents are meant for when you need a more flexible approach to matching than using patterns.
 With patterns, there must be an *exact* match between the consumer's utterance and a defined expression.
 This means that alternative expressions (synonyms, phrasings, and formats) are missed.

-Intents use a Natural Language Understanding (NLU) engine to match the user's utterance against a set of training phrases or [Knowledge Base](knowledge-base-overview.html) articles.
+In contrast, intents use a Natural Language Understanding (NLU) engine to match the user's utterance against a set of training phrases or [Knowledge Base](knowledge-base-overview.html) articles.
 The results are scored based on the level of confidence in the match: VERY GOOD, GOOD, FAIR PLUS, FAIR or POOR.

 As an example, you might configure a "billing" intent that has a defined set of training phrases like, "I have a question about my bill," "Can you help me with my bill?" and similar, alternative expressions.
 The consumer's utterance is evaluated against these phrases, and a score is determined. *If there's a match of GOOD or better*, the intent is understood to be present, it is sent to the bot, and the bot triggers the associated dialog starter.